How to Stop Incontinence When Coughing

 1. Kegel Exercises

-Practising Kegel exercises or pelvic floor exercises daily can reduce your bladder leaks by strengthening your pelvic floor and is probably the first treatment your doctor will recommend.
+Practicing Kegel exercises or pelvic floor exercises daily can reduce your bladder leaks by strengthening your pelvic floor and is probably the first treatment your doctor will recommend.
 You can do Kegels on their own or using Kegel weights, or internal devices, such as an electrical probe.

 Using vaginal weights can be uncomfortable and may cause problems.
 For example, you may find that the weights get stuck, cause tearing, or poor cleaning of the device can lead to infections.
 Also, if you use the weights too much, you may find that your muscles become too tight which can lead to pain during sex (5).